UMAprotocol/docs/docs/getting-started/synthetic-tokens.md

 sidebar_label: Priceless Contracts
 ---

+Decentralized oracle solutions today consist of API's that repeatedly submit price data on-chain to manage DeFi contracts.
+Solutions also have no way to dispute an incorrect price reported from an API.
+This makes contracts vulnerable to corruption, manipulation, flash loan attacks and ad-hoc market events.

-“Priceless” financial contracts are contracts that don’t require an on-chain price feed to function, and minimize on-chain oracle usage to reduce the frequency and surface area for oracle attacks.
+Priceless financial contracts are contracts that only require writing a price on-chain in the event of a dispute (which is designed to be rare).
+Priceless contracts minimize reliance on oracles, making contracts on UMA less vulnerable to attacks.
-They are designed with mechanisms to incentivize counterparties to properly collateralize their positions without requiring any on-chain price feed.

-These mechanisms include a liquidation and dispute process that allows counterparties to be rewarded for identifying improperly collateralized positions.
-Unless a position is liquidated, it is assumed to be solvent (properly collateralized).
-Oracles are only used when a liquidation is disputed — which is designed to be rare.
+Priceless contracts are designed with mechanisms to incentivize people who mint synthetic tokens (called token sponsors) to ensure that their positions are backed with the appropriate amount of collateral.
+Taking out a position involves minting a synthetic token, which can be repaid to close the position and return the collateral.
+Positions are assumed to be solvent unless they are identified as being under collateralized.
+It is the responsibility of token sponsors to ensure that their positions are always backed by the required amount of collateral.

+A key mechanism to ensure a position is properly collateralized is a liquidations and disputes process that rewards the liquidation of positions that are under collateralized.
+Anyone can initiate a liquidation by staking a liquidator bond and referencing their own off-chain price feeds to determine what the price of the asset is.
+The liquidation will pend for 2 hours until the liquidation liveness period ends to provide the opportunity for a Disputer to dispute the liquidation (if needed).
+Most liquidations and disputes are initiated automatically by bots monitoring contracts on UMA.

 #### Additional Resources